Topological modular forms and the absence of all heterotic global anomalies: Introduction

 \subsubsection{Organization of the paper}

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:reformulation}, we start from a physics description of the anomalies of heterotic string theories, and translate it into a mathematical setup where the full machinery of algebraic topology can be effectively employed.
 A physics-oriented reader will feel more and more alien as s/he reads this section.
 The objective of Sec.~\ref{sec:proof} is then to show rigorously the vanishing of anomalies in that formulation, which will turn out to be relatively straightforward after all the preparations done in Sec.~\ref{sec:reformulation}.
-The final section, Sec.~\ref{sec:twists}, contains a mathematical discussion of how to reconcile the understanding of the crucial relation ``$dH=\tr R^2-\tr F^2$\,'' from three points of view, namely from algebraic topology, from worldsheet, and from spacetime.

-We also have three appendices: in Appendix~\ref{sec:bordismdata}, we present the spin and string bordism groups up to $d=16$, and in Appendix~\ref{sec:tmfdata}, we provide the abelian groups $\TMF_\bullet(\pt)$, which is 576-periodic.
+We also have four appendices: in Appendix~\ref{sec:bordismdata}, we present the spin and string bordism groups up to $d=16$, and in Appendix~\ref{sec:tmfdata}, we provide the abelian groups $\TMF_\bullet(\pt)$, which is 576-periodic.
 Both are known facts in the literature, but we provide them for the convenience for the readers.
-In Appendix~\ref{sec:last}, we discuss a few examples of how the anomalies are translated when we change the symmetry structure; the results are needed in the main part of the paper.
+Appendix~\ref{sec:twists} contains a mathematical discussion of how to reconcile the understanding of the crucial relation ``$dH=\tr R^2-\tr F^2$\,'' from three points of view, namely from algebraic topology, from worldsheet, and from spacetime.
+In Appendix~\ref{sec:last}, we discuss a few examples of how the anomalies are translated when we change the symmetry structure; the results are needed in other parts of the paper.

 The rest of the paper utilizes various notions from algebraic topology.
 String theorists who would like to learn them would find ample explanations e.g.~in the textbooks \cite{Stong1968,Rudyak}, in the review \cite{BCguide}, or the lecture note \cite{FreedLectures}.